Skip to main content

 Smart Thermostat Integration: The 55 Degree F Rule

-Never let a vacation home drop below 55 degrees F interior during winter.
+Avoid letting a vacation home drop below 55 degrees F interior during winter.
 This keeps pipe temperatures above the 20 degrees F burst threshold even during severe cold snaps.
-A smart thermostat lets you monitor and adjust remotely — critical when you are 500 miles away during a polar vortex.
+The Amazon Smart Thermostat ($79) or Ecobee Smart Thermostat Premium ($249) both offer remote access and low-temperature alerts — critical when you are 500 miles away during a polar vortex.
+See our smart thermostat buying guide for full comparisons.

 Pair the thermostat with the eufy freeze sensor as a backup.
 If the furnace fails and temperature drops toward 40 degrees F, the sensor alerts you before pipes reach the danger zone.
 For centralized automation of thermostat, sensors, and alerts, see our smart home automation hubs guide.